-Matriculation: A process which involved the assessment, orientation, counseling and follow up of CHC students in order to help them complete course successfully and to reach their goals.
-See the CHC Catalog page 12 for more information.
+Matriculation: A process which involves the assessment, orientation, counseling and follow up of CHC students in order to help them complete courses successfully and to reach their goals.
+See the CHC Catalog page 32 for more information.

-Non-Transfer: Courses and/or majors which are not transferable to a state college or university.
+Non-Transferable: Courses and/or majors which do not transfer for credit to a state college or university.